Berman Brothers (producers)

+Early life

+The Bermans grew up in Riesenbeck, Germany.

+Careers

-In 2006, they created and co-produced the album Rhythms del Mundo, which fused an all-star cast of Cuban musicians including Ibrahim Ferrer and Omara Portuondo of the Buena Vista Social Club with US and UK artists such as U2, Coldplay, Sting, Jack Johnson, Maroon 5, Arctic Monkeys, Franz Ferdinand, Kaiser Chiefs and others.
-Rhythms del Mundo was released in over 61 countries and received multiple sales awards.
+In 2006, the Bermans created and co-produced the album Rhythms del Mundo, with Cuban musicians including Ibrahim Ferrer and Omara Portuondo of the Buena Vista Social Club, and US and UK artists such as U2, Coldplay, Sting, Jack Johnson, Maroon 5, Arctic Monkeys, Franz Ferdinand, Kaiser Chiefs, and others.
+Rhythms del Mundo was released in over 61 countries and received sales awards.
 The project is in aid of Artists Project Earth (APE), which lends support for natural disaster relief and climate change awareness.

-The Berman Brothers' musical achievements include the prestigious Grammy Award for the Baha Men's "Who Let the Dogs Out" in 2001.
-They were also honored by Billboard magazine in its "Billboard of the Year Issue,".
-They have created remixes for the platinum selling group Real McCoy (M.C.
-Sar & The Real McCoy) and have produced records for renowned artists such as Hanson, Baha Men, Sophie B Hawkins.
+The Berman Brothers have created remixes for Real McCoy and have produced records for Hanson, Baha Men, and Sophie B Hawkins.

-In 2014, the Bermans released an album titled Studio Rio Presents: The Brazil Connection which sets the music of jazz classics to samba and bossa nova arrangements.
-This Album features artists like Billie Holiday, Marvin Gaye, Aretha Franklin, Nina Simone and Sly & The Family Stone.
+In 2014, the Bermans released Studio Rio Presents: The Brazil Connection; it sets the music of jazz classics to samba and bossa nova arrangements.
+Artists include Billie Holiday, Marvin Gaye, Aretha Franklin, Nina Simone, and Sly & The Family Stone.
 The Studio Rio version of "It's Your Thing" by The Isley Brothers was featured on the 2014 Fifa World Cup Album One Love, One Rhythm.
 The song was also used during the ESPN soccer World Cup coverage.